 - “Operating system adoption is also subject to inertia.”
 When an object is put into motion, it stays in motion until something else stops it.
 This is the case with operating system downloads.
 When the latest version is released, its users buy into it and it earns a greater market share.
 People will continue to download it until something steps in their path – the price.
 If an operating system is free, more people will download it and new users supplement the fall in revenue over time.

 - Perhaps Microsoft doesn’t need to impose prices for its Windows upgrades.
 Bradley suggests that, due to the nature of technology, technology will become outdated and customers have to replace it eventually anyway.
 If they don’t replace it, they “cling to their 10-year old hardware,” rather than purchase new machines for the latest operating system.
 If, on the other hand, their machine breaks, they will buy a new one, often with the latest operating system.
 Therefore, Microsoft really only needs to provide upgrades for current Windows users who have had their copies licensed, while still charging big technology manufacturers for new machines installed with Windows.

 Obviously, a company like Microsoft is in the software business to make money, as most businesses (well, successful ones, anyway…) set out to do.
 It’s understandable why they don’t make Windows upgrades free, but from a business standpoint, they could lose so much more; for instance, those who are drawn more toward Apple’s free OS upgrades.

 What are your thoughts on free Windows upgrades?
 Would it be too good to be true, or a smart move on Microsoft’s part?
-Voice your opinion in the comments, and reach out to All Business Technologies at 508-586-1000 for any technology upgrades that your business might need.
+Voice your opinion in the comments, and reach out to COMPANYNAME at PHONENUMBER for any technology upgrades that your business might need.